 MBM Glossaries: Team Building Skills Definition

-An act of producing or creating something with a partner or with a group.
+Specifically, an act of producing or creating something with a partner or with a group.

-Having the skills and the attitude to be able to do something efficiently.
+In short, having the skills and the attitude to be able to do something efficiently.

-An ability to obey rules or train oneself to a certain type of behaviour or expectation.
+In short, an ability to obey rules or train oneself to a certain type of behaviour or expectation.

 Discontent or unhappiness with the outcomes or the way things are run.